Peanut butter and jelly sandwich: History

 As with many sandwiches, the origin of the peanut butter and jelly sandwich is disputed, though it is understood to be an American-invented dish.
 They were first prepared in the 1900s decade as a teahouse dish for wealthy Americans.
 The first published mention of the peanut butter and jelly sandwich appeared in an article by Julia Davis Chandler in a 1901 issue of the Boston Cooking School Magazine.
 The article recommended making tea sandwiches with peanut butter, referred to as "peanut paste", and currant or crab-apple jelly.
 She says in the article that she believes the recipe to be original.
 This came five years after the first published mention of using peanut butter as a spread on slices of bread.
 Throughout the decade, peanut butter was considered a delicacy.
 By 1913, an article in The New York Times endorsed using peanut and jelly spreads in sandwiches for children's lunches in school.

 Peanut butter and jelly sandwiches became more popular by the 1930s as all three of their ingredients became more accessible through industrialization and preservation.
-They were common food choices given to families in need during the Great Depression in the United States because of their nutritional value and inexpensive ingredients.
-Peanut butter sandwiches were often recommended as a meal when rationing, but they were often paired with other ingredients besides jelly.
+Developments in 1928 in particular were influential, consisting of both the invention of sliced bread and developments in peanut butter manufacture.
+Peanut butter and jelly sandwiches were common food choices given to families in need during the Great Depression in the United States because of their nutritional value and inexpensive ingredients.
+They were often recommended as a meal when rationing, but they were often paired with other ingredients besides jelly.
 American soldiers sometimes ate peanut butter and jelly sandwiches because of the long shelf lives of their ingredients.
 This led to a common image of the sandwich having been popularized by veterans when they returned home.